raycast/extensions/extensions/bitwarden/README.md

 > ```
 > ##### Option 2 - Downloading it from the [official page](https://bitwarden.com/help/cli/#download-and-install)

-#### 2. Set your API secrets in the extension preferences.
+#### Step 2 - Set your API secrets in the extension preferences.
+> Get them from your account [security settings](https://vault.bitwarden.com/#/settings/security/security-keys).
-> For more information check the official [documentation](https://bitwarden.com/help/personal-api-key/#get-your-personal-api-key).
+For more information check the official [documentation](https://bitwarden.com/help/personal-api-key/#get-your-personal-api-key).

-You're all set! 🎉
+#### You're all set! 🎉

 ### Self-hosted Instance